 The next morning we all got up at the crack of dawn so Susan could drop me off at the airport and then take the kids straight to school.
 I waited in the longest TSA line I’ve ever seen, but made it to my gate all right.
 The flight itself was mostly okay, but there was a medical emergency towards the end in first class, so we ended up spending quite a while at the gate waiting for that to get sorted out.
 Then Katherine picked me back up and we had a late lunch and then went to rest at her house for a while before I drove home.
 I was feeling so foggy and out of it, I was worried about driving home.
 I did end up making it home okay, but I had to stop for a while halfway home and walk around for a bit to get my brain back online.
 So I didn’t get home until about 7:30pm (I’d expected to be home by 5pm).

-The next day I spent cleaning my entire house.
+Tuesday I spent cleaning my entire house.
 Being away from home on a super busy weekend makes the mess so much worse.
 But I was also still feeling so groggy and weird that it was hard to get anything done.
 I started to worry that I was coming down with a cold or something.
 I attended my Spiritual Practices group, but I absorbed none of the conversation, alas.

-The next morning was my pill box refill day.
+Wednesday morning was my pill box refill day.
 I couldn’t find the pills I needed to fill the box.
 I finally realized that the reason I was so out of it was that I had picked up my medicine at the pharmacy before I left on the trip, but had forgotten to put that one in the box I took with me.
 So I’d skipped it for a couple days by accident.
 (And now I know just how essential it is to my health and well being.)